karneh/mediationmonitor.github.io/index.md

 Breathing is arguably more complex motion than the heartbeat, one reason is since it can be controlled by the individual.
 Our experiment seeks to measure the rise and fall of the subject’s chest while breathing.
 This motion should also be cyclical in nature.

 We can expect an acceleration while inhaling and corresponding acceleration when exhaling.
-This means that we should large amounts of the frequencies with the breathing rate (.1-.5hz)[SOURCE] Once again this motion should be primarily recorded in one axis.
+This means that we should large amounts of the frequencies with the breathing rate (.1-.5 Hz)[SOURCE] Once again this motion should be primarily recorded in one axis.
 However, the phone will not be placed perfectly on the body so we can expect to see corresponding signals/frequencies in all axes.

 The motion of breathing causes the phone to move much more than a heartbeat.
 This will cause the sensor to potentially move throughout measurement collection.
 This could introduce error into our data.